DominiqueBourgeois/SMIS/README.md

 ## SMIS User manual

-A detailed SMIS user manual is under construction.
+Please look at the user manual for detailed instructions how to use SMIS.

-In SMIS, interactive help is available by moving the mouse to the desired field.
+In the SMIS GUI, interactive help is also available by moving the mouse to the desired field.

 ### Getting familiar with SMIS: